OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Breadboard-Dock.md

 <!-- [//]: # (picture guide on how to properly plug in an Omega) -->

 Connect your Omega to the Breadboard Dock by lining up the two rows of header pins so that the sticker with the Omega's MAC address is on the **left** side of the Dock.
-Basically, make sure that the RESET button is visible and all of the pins are seated.
+Basically, make sure that the lines of the Omega and Breadboard Dock are aligned, RESET button is visible, and all of the pins are seated.

 ![connect-omega](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Hardware-Overview/img/breadboard-dock-omega-connected.jpg)